Deep-Perception/prometheus-setup/README.md

 2. Navigate to the setup script folder `cd prometheus-setup/setup`
 3. Run `./setup.sh` and reboot when prompted.

-If you want to disable support for nvidia, you can run `./setup --disable-nvidia` and the card detection will be skipped.
+For systems with both Intel/AMD and NVIDIA cards, if you want to disable support for nvidia, you can run `./setup --disable-nvidia` and the card detection will be skipped and VA-API will be used for H264 en/decode purposes.
+Our setup script installs the NVIDIA container runtime but configuring the NVIDIA drivers is outside the scope of our setup script.
+To validate the NVIDIA container runtime can access the GPU, you can run `docker run --rm --gpus all nvidia/cuda:12.9.0-base-ubuntu22.04 nvidia-smi`.

 If you change the number of Hailo accelerators in the system or switch between Hailo-8 and Hailo-10 accelerators, you must re-run the `setup.sh` script.